top of page

 Meanwhile, a costly lockup from Leclerc at the hairpin allowed Hamilton to retake third, as Russell cruised away into the distance, nearly six seconds between the Mercedes and the Ferrari.

 Through Lap 38, the Ferraris continued going wheel-to-wheel for the final podium spot.
 Leclerc sailed past Hamilton on Lap 40, but the seven-time world champion nicked the position back through the first turn.
-Leclerc, evidently enjoying the scrap with his teammate, radioed: “That is actually quite a fun battle, actually.”
+Leclerc, evidently enjoying the scrap with his teammate and treating spectators too, radioed: “That is actually quite a fun battle, actually.”

-With 15 laps to go, Russell attempted to close the gap to Antonelli but remained seven seconds behind, the Italian teenager now entering traffic with the backmarkers.
+With 15 laps to go, Russell attempted to close the gap to Antonelli but frustratingly for thr Briton, remained seven seconds behind, the Italian teenager now entering traffic with the backmarkers.

-Meanwhile, the final points-paying position was being contested between Carlos Sainz, the sole running Williams and Colapinto but on Lap 46, Verstappen was ordered to retire the car after losing power in the latest instalment of a nightmare weekend for the Dutchman, promoting the Alpine into the points.
+Meanwhile, the final points-paying position was being contested between Carlos Sainz, the sole running Williams, and Colapinto.
+However, on Lap 46, Verstappen was ordered to retire the car after losing power in the latest instalment of a nightmare weekend for the Dutchman, promoting the Alpine into the points.

 With five laps to go, the top 10 saw Antonelli, Russell, Hamilton, Leclerc, Bearman who had made up five positions, Gasly, Lawson, Hadjar, Sainz and Colapinto.